dcsil/CSC491/assignments/bonus/option_2.md

 - Access any other students profile or data
 - Assume the identity of another student
+- Access any other teams profile or data

 My user ID (for Julian Nadeau) is 49.
 You may use that profile if you wish to demonstrate a vulnerability.